 Remainder will be shared equally.

-Ex 11.3
+Exercise 11.3

-On January 3, Steve agrees to sell Josh 50% of his capital which is $42,000 of his partnership interest for $25,000 cash.
-This is a personal transaction between the partners, but the other existing partners of firm agree with this arrangement.
+On January 3, Steve agrees to sell Josh 50% of his capital, which is $42,000 of his partnership interest, for $25,000 cash.
+This is a personal transaction between the partners, but the other existing partners of the firm agree with this arrangement.
 Prepare the journal entry for this transaction.